ToogaInc/ToogaBooga/README.md

 ## Other Projects
-These are some other peojcts that you might be interested in.
+These are some other projects that you might be interested in.

 - [ZeroRaidBot](https://github.com/ewang2002/ZeroRaidBot) - The original open-source bot that I created.
 This project is in maintenance mode, though I may revisit it when I have time; I will only fix bugs and update dependencies as needed.